Skip to main content

 9 minutes read

-You may have heard the recent announcement of increasing the minimum pension under the EPS95 pension scheme to ₹7500 per month.
+You may have heard the recent announcement of increasing the minimum pension under the EPS-95 pension scheme to ₹7500 per month.
 At the end stage of your career, this move could change the way you think about retirement planning.
-Traditionally, many workers considered the voluntary retirement scheme (VRS) to secure financial stability and an early exit from the workforce.
-However, with this pension hike, you may need to pay attention to whether VRS is still the best choice or if staying longer could bring more benefits.
+Traditionally, many workers viewed the Voluntary Retirement Scheme (VRS) as a means to secure financial stability and an early exit from the workforce.
+However, with this pension hike, you may need to consider whether VRS is still the best choice or whether staying longer could offer more benefits.

 Key Takeaways